lanhuxx/Image-based-reconstruction-for-physical-fields/README.md

 ![](./The_CAD_model_of_the_impact_case.jpg)

-The dataset of the impact process contains 5,633 images.
+The dataset of the impact process contains 563 images.
 The pixels of each one is `480x960x3`.
+You can download the ***picture_480x960_563_samples.7z***, and a dataset with 5,633 samples will be upload subsequently.

 ## How it is generated
 The impact case is simulated by the Abaqus CAE, and the iterations are designed as 5,633.
 Then run the script from the `code/` folder. `_abaqus8_.guiLog`, the images can be saved iteration by iteration.